 - Contradictions and cautions to massage

-- Diverse range of massage hands on techniques
+- Diverse range of appropriate massage ‘hands-on’ techniques

 - Muscle origin, insertion and action